pasqal-io/qadence-protocols/docs/measurements/index.md

 ```

 Note that the optional `n_shots` is by default 1, which means for one unitary, we sample only once.
 If we specify a higher
-value, more shots are realized per sampled unitary, and a different formula is used involving the Hamming distance denoted $D$ (see Eq.
+number of shots, more samples are realized per unitary accordingly, and a different formula is used involving the Hamming distance denoted $D$ (see Eq.
 2.42 of Ref[^3]):
 $$\hat{\rho}^{(r)} = 2^N \bigotimes_{i=1}^N \sum_{b_i} (-2)^{-D[b_i, b_i^{(r)}]} (U^\dagger |\hat{b_i}\rangle\langle \hat{b_i}|U)$$